Student loans

 In practice, student loans are interest-free for many

-I'm no fan of the fact that students aren't just being charged for their education, they also usually pay for financing it with above-inflation interest.
+I'm no fan of the fact that students aren't just being charged for their education, they also pay for financing it with above-inflation interest.

 Yet that's a principled stance.
 Being charged interest isn't the same as needing to repay it.
 In practical terms for lots of graduates, especially those who never become high earners, they'll never end up repaying any interest, so it's meaningless.